Lesson 5: Working with AF event frames

 startTime, queryString);

-Because Event Frames typically represent historical time ranges, attribute values of event frames typically do not change over time and can be cached to improve performance.
-In AF SDK, you can call the CaptureValues() method on an event frame instance to capture and save attribute values to the PI AF server for faster subsequent retrieval.
+Note: Because Event Frames typically represent historical time ranges, attribute values of event frames typically do not change over time and can be cached to improve performance.
+In AF SDK, you can call the CaptureValues() method on an event frame instance to capture and save attribute values to the PI AF server for faster, subsequent retrieval.
 Updating the start or end time of the event frame will automatically recapture the values.
-For more information, see the online AF SDK reference CaptureValues().
+For more information, see AFEventFrames.CaptureValues Method.

 foreach (AFEventFrame item in eventFrameSearch.FindEventFrams())